Dongfeng (missile): Dongfeng 5 (CSS-4)

 The DF-5 (CSS-4) is an intercontinental ballistic missile (ICBM), designed to carry a 3 megaton (Mt) nuclear warhead to distance up to 12,000 km.
 The DF-5 is a silo-based, two-stage missile, and its rocket served as the basis for the space-launch vehicle Fengbao-Tempest (FB-1) used to launch satellites.
-The missile was developed in the 1960s, but did not enter service until 1981.
-An improved variant, the DF-5A, was produced in the mid 1990s with improved range (>13,000 km).
+The missile was developed in the 1960s, and entered service in 1981.
+In the mid 1990s, an improved variant, the DF-5A, was produced with improved range (>13,000 km).

 Currently, an estimated 24-36 DF-5A's are in service as China's primary ICBM force.
 If the DF-5A is launched from the eastern part of the Qinghai province, it can reach cities like Los Angeles, Sacramento and San Francisco.
 If it is launched from the most eastern parts of northeastern provinces, it can cover all of the mainland of the United States.